yangboyd/UbiqAI/README.md

 # UbiqAI

 **UbiqAI** is the free, Open Source OpenAI alternative.
 UbiqAI act as a drop-in replacement REST API that’s compatible with OpenAI (Elevenlabs, Anthropic... ) API specifications for local AI inferencing.
 It allows you to run LLMs, generate images, audio (and not only) locally or on-prem with consumer grade hardware, supporting multiple model families.
 Does not require GPU.
-It is created and maintained by [Ettore Di Giacinto](https://github.com/mudler).

 Run the installer script:

 ```bash